ecmwf/earthkit-regrid/docs/guide/misc/caching.rst

 Off cache policy
 ++++++++++++++++++++++++

 When the ``cache-policy`` is "off" no disk-based caching is available.
 In this case all files are downloaded into an **unmanaged** temporary directory created by ``tempfile.TemporaryDirectory``.
-Since caching is disabled, all repeated calls to :func:`interpolate` will download the interpolation matrix again!
+Since caching is disabled, all repeated calls to :func:`regrid` will download the interpolation matrix again!
 This temporary directory will be unique for each earthkit-regrid session.
 When the directory object goes out of scope (at the latest on exit) the directory will be **cleaned up**.

 Due to the temporary nature of this directory path it cannot be queried via the :doc:`config`, but we need to call the :meth:`~data.core.caching.Cache.directory` :ref:`cache method <cache_methods>`.